mohitpai/journey-optimizer.en/help/using/configuration/channel-surfaces.md

 >[!CONTEXTUALHELP]
 >id="ajo_admin_message_presets"
 >title="Channel surface settings"
 >abstract="To be able to create actions such as emails from a journey or a campaign, you must first create a channel surface that defines all the technical settings required for your messages.
-You must have the Manage channel surface permission to create, edit and delete channel surfaces."
+You must have the Manage messages presets permission to create, edit and delete channel surfaces."

 To create a channel surface, follow these steps: